 - Fee or donation

-While for the civil ceremony you are in most cases bound to the municipality where at least one partner of the bridal couple lives, the religious ceremony can usually take place in whatever church you choose.
+While for the civil ceremony you are in most cases bound to the registry office of the municipality or a notary where at least one partner of the bridal couple lives, the religious ceremony can usually take place in whatever church you choose.
 However, entering marriage in the presence of God in popular churches or even impressive cathedrals might come with a waiting period of several months and an elevated price tag.
-You should consider that you have to transport your wedding party to the church, then to the reception venue and back home.
+You should as well consider that you have to transport your wedding party to the church, then to the reception venue and back home.

 Wedding Reception in Peru